 • There are no dealer fees on private sales.

-• Private sellers do not have the same obligation to disclose flaws.
+• Private sellers do not have the same obligation to disclose mechanical issues or flaws.

-There are, of course, pros and cons to this.
-The biggest pro is that an eager private seller is probably going to give you a much better price than an established dealership.
+• There are, of course, pros and cons to this.
+A pro is that an eager private seller is probably going to give you a much better price than an established dealership.
 The biggest con is that you’ll have to scrutinize every inch of the vehicle before purchasing to make sure you’re buying a reliable first car and not just inheriting someone else’s car problems.

-See if PNC's Private Auto Loan Options are right for you.
+See if PNC's Private Party auto loan option is right for you.

 Buying the Vehicle You’re Leasing

-If you want to do this, you will need to talk to the finance company you’re leasing the car from to determine whether or not a lease buyout is possible.
+If you want to do this, you will need to talk to the finance company from whom you’re leasing the car to determine whether or not a lease buyout is possible.
 In some instances, you won't be able to purchase the vehicle until the end of your original lease contract.

 The Answer - Where Should You Buy Your First Car?